shaunduncan/helga/README.rst

     $ git clone https://github.com/shaunduncan/helga src/helga
     $ cd src/helga
     $ python setup.py develop
-    $ pip install -r requirements.txt

 Once you have performed the above steps, there will be a ``helga`` executable placed in the ``bin`` dir of your virtualenv.
 Run helga by calling this:

 .. code-block:: bash

-    $ /path/to/venv/bin/helga
+    $ helga

 Note that this uses the default settings file, ``helga.settings`` to start.
 You can, and should, use your own custom setttings.
-This file must a be an importable python file on $PYTHONPATH.
-To run helga with your custom settings file, set an environment variable ``HELGA_SETTINGS`` to be a python import path:
+The behavior of a custom settings file is to preserve defaults in helga.settings and apply overrides.
+For this reason, you do not need to apply all configuration settings known to helga.
+To use a custom settings file, either export an environment variable ``HELGA_SETTINGS`` or use the ``--settings`` argument:

 .. code-block:: bash

-    $ export HELGA_SETTINGS=path.to.mysettings
+    $ helga --settings=foo.bar

-This will preserve any defaults in ``helga.settings``, but you can override at will.
+Note that this should be a string that is either an importable python module like ``foo.bar.baz`` or a filesystem path like ``/foo/bar/baz.py``.

 Default Settings